ScidaJ/CraftStatus/README.md

 ## Commands

-The bot only has four commands as it is fairly simple in scope.
+The bot only has three commands as it is fairly simple in scope.
 They are listed below

 * `/address` Prints out the address of the server.
 As the bot assumes that the server is running on the same machine it will return the IP of the host machine. **If you do not want this to be the case then fill in the `SERVER_ADDRESS` variable in the `.env` file.
 It will print that value instead.**
 * `/list` List the players currently on the server.
 If the `.env` variable `PLAYER_LIST` is populated the bot will replace any matching usernames with the corresponding nickname.
-* `/restart` Sends the `/stop` command to the server.
-When paired with the batch script given above the server will restart after 10 seconds.
+* `/restart` Sends the `/stop` command to the server then checks every 30 seconds for 5 minutes if it has relaunched.
+You must have some way of restarting your server automatically.